Interactive Simulations with JSPlotly

 \[ \theta_{k+1} = \theta_k + \left(J^T J\right)^{-1} J^T \cdot r \]

-To illustrate the potential of the application in iterative nonlinear fitting, here is an example for enzyme kinetics using a competitive inhibition model.
+To illustrate the potential of the app in iterative nonlinear fitting, an example follows for enzyme kinetics using a competitive inhibition model.

-The code allows you to adjust the seeds, tolerance, and number of iterations, and provides the graph (points/fitted line, manually) and statistical parameters of the regression.
+The code allows fitting the seeds, tolerance, and number of iterations, and provides the plot (points/fitted line, manually), and statistical regression parameters.

 Instructions

-1. Note that the code has a flag for true/false in the ajuste constant.
-Leave it at false for data representation only (x and y vectors, or S and v);
+1. Notice that the code has a true/false flag in the constant ajuste.
+Leave it false for representing the data only (vectors x and y, or S and v);

-1. In the Plot area of the code, set the trace constant so that it also includes the data vectors;
+1. In the code’s Plot area, set the constant trace so that it uses the data vectors as well;

 1. Click add plot to view the experimental points;

-1. To superimpose the fitted curve, update the ajuste and trace constants (vectors S_fit and v_fit), and choose lines in mode.
+1. To overlay the fitted curve, update the constants ajuste and trace (vectors S_fit and v_fit), and choose lines in mode.

 Context:

-JSPlotly allows you to work with a set of interactions that are not necessarily linked to equations and their graphical representations.
-The following example illustrates its potential for simulating a classic experiment in biochemistry: the characterization of amino acids, peptides, and proteins by chromogenic reactions in test tubes.
-As the scope of this material is to present and facilitate the use of various OIERs (interactive reproducible teaching objects), users are advised to search for sources of information related to the reactions briefly described below.
+JSPlotly makes it possible to work with a set of interactions not necessarily tied to equations and their graphical representations.
+The example below illustrates its potential for simulating a classic Biochemistry experiment: the characterization of amino acids, peptides, and proteins through chromogenic reactions in test tubes.
+Since the scope of this material is to present and enable the use of varied OIERs (interactive objects for reproducible teaching), users are encouraged to seek information sources related to the reactions briefly described below.

 Simulator instructions

-The simulator allows two options: a) discover the nature of a sample or b) discover the color pattern of reactions for a chosen sample.
+The simulator offers two options: a) discover the nature of a sample or b) discover the reaction color pattern for a selected sample.

-Option A: discover the nature of a sample:
+Option A: discovering the nature of a sample:

-Here you can “play” to check whether you are dealing with a sample of protein/peptide (chain), an amino acid (AA), a specific mixture of AAs, or AA(s) present in a chain.
-To do this:
+Here it is possible to “play” to check whether you are facing a protein/peptide (chain) sample, an amino acid (AA), a specific mixture of AAs, or AA(s) present in a chain.
+To do that:

-1. Click on the image below and select “add.”
-A set of seven colored bars will be generated, representing the colors obtained in test tubes for seven different reactions for protein characterization: ninhydrin, biuret, Pauly, xanthoprotein, Sakagushi, Millon, and sulfur (Cys).
+1. Click the image below and press “add”.
+A set of 7 colored bars will be generated, representing the colors obtained in test tubes for 7 distinct reactions used for protein characterization: ninhydrin, biuret, Pauly, xanthoproteic, Sakaguchi, Millon, and sulfur (Cys);

-2. Discover the type of sample based on the color pattern of the tubes presented, providing a guess.
-The guess must be by type (in the “Guess (type)” menu - AA, chain, or mixture of AAs) and by profile (in the “Guess (profile)” menu - random, specific AA(s), or specific mixture).
+2. Determine the sample type based on the color pattern presented, making a guess.
+The guess must be by type (in the “Guess (type)” menu—AA, chain, or AA mixture) and by profile (in the “Guess (profile)” menu—random, specific AA(s) or specific mixture);

-3. After selecting from the two menus, click “Check.”
-If you are correct, a ‘Score’ just below will calculate the number of correct answers/number of samples “played.”
+3. After selecting both menus, click “Check”.
+If correct, a “Scoreboard” right below will count the number of correct guesses/number of samples “played”;

-4. If you are wrong, try again or look for an explanation of the color pattern in “Explain”;
+4. If you miss, try again or look for the explanation of the color pattern in “Explain”;

-1. There are two other possibilities: “Hard mode”, which hides the names of the reactions, while maintaining their sequence, and “Shuffle”, which changes the order of the tubes;
+1. There are two other possibilities: “Hard mode”, which hides the reaction names while keeping their sequence, and “Shuffle”, which changes the order of the tubes;

-2. For a new sample, just click on “New sample”;
+2. For a new sample, just click “New sample”;

-Option B: discover the color pattern of a reaction for a selected sample:
+Option B: discovering the reaction color pattern for a selected sample:

-1. Select a sample in ‘Generate’, and click on “New sample”.
-A set of tubes will be generated with the expected reaction pattern for the sample.
+1. Select a sample in “Generate”, and click “New sample”.
+A set of tubes will be generated with the expected reaction pattern for that sample.

 Suggestion:

-1. Try clicking on "New sample" to check the frequency of possibilities;
+1. Try clicking "New sample" to see how often possibilities occur;

-2. Try the two "game" operation options (yes, it's a game... after all, it has a scoreboard!);
+2. Try both operating options of the "game" (yes, it is a game...after all, it has a scoreboard!);

-3. Try "hard mode" (no reference to reactions in sequence) or "shuffle" (swap the order of reactions).
-Obviously, however, avoid both simultaneously!
+3. Try "hard mode" (without reaction labels in sequence) or "shuffle" (permutes the reaction order).
+Obviously, however, avoid using both at the same time!

 Context:

-Through the combined features of JavaScript and the Plotly.js library, it is possible to extend the application potential of JSPlotly to build true HTML applications.
-A clear example of this scope is illustrated below, for a molecular viewer similar in nature to some pre-existing ones used in teaching and research (Jmol, Pymol, etc.).
+Due to the combined characteristics of using JavaScript and the Plotly.js library, it is possible to extend the potential applications of JSPlotly to the construction of true HTML applications.
+A clear example of this reach is shown below: a molecular viewer similar in nature to some pre-existing tools used in teaching and research (Jmol, Pymol, etc.).

-Although it is obviously much smaller in scope compared to other applications, the so-called “ZeMol” has less than 70 kB of memory and offers features such as:
+Although it is obviously much smaller in functionality compared to other applications, the so-called “ZeMol” uses less than 70 kB of memory and provides features such as:

-• models loaded online from the PDB or PubChem websites;
+• models loaded online from the PDB or PubChem sites;

-• models loaded from the device’s physical memory (PDB, MOL, SDF, XYZ, TXT formats);
+• models loaded from the device’s physical storage (PDB, MOL, SDF, XYZ, TXT formats);

-• PDB file identification information (or PubChem file name);
+• identification information for the PDB file (or PubChem file name);

-• header containing the number of chains, ligands, ions, and disulfide bonds;
+• header containing counts of chains, ligands, ions, and disulfide bonds;

-• identification of only the \(\alpha\) carbons of each residue of the polypeptide skeleton, facilitating model visualization;
+• identification of only the \(\alpha\) carbons of each residue in the polypeptide backbone, facilitating model visualization;

 • automatic visualization of disulfide bonds;

-• identification of residues, ligands, and ions by hovering the mouse over the model;
+• identification of residues, ligands, and ions by mouse hover over the model;

 • checkbox for residue polarity index;

-• sliders for CA carbon size and model opacity (useful for highlighting crevices, 2a structure, carbon chain, ligands, ions);
+• sliders for CA carbon size (PDB) or atoms in general, and model opacity (useful to highlight clefts, secondary structure, carbon chain, ligands, ions);

-• hide/show different parts of the model by clicking on its legend (chain, ions, helix/sheets, ligands);
+• hide/show distinct parts of the model by clicking its legend (chain, ions, helices/sheets, ligands);

-• Highlighting of AAs (individual, sequence, all of one type, predefined groups in the script);
+• highlighting amino acids (single, range, all of one type, predefined groups in the script);

-• Self-sufficient HTML when saving, “freezing” the model in the characteristics you want to present;
+• self-contained HTML when saving, “freezing” the model in the characteristics you want to present;

-• Zoom on mobile devices (one finger fixed on the screen and the other dragging the model) and Pan (moving the model with two fingers on the screen) - actions also present in the icons above the model;
+• Zoom on mobile devices (one finger fixed on the screen and another dragging the model) and Pan (moving the model with two fingers on the screen)—actions also present in the icons above the model;

 • optional adjustments in the script itself (sizes, colors, thicknesses, AA groups, line type and thickness, for example).